Where to start about Spirals in Nature? I mean there are so many!

 A list of Spirals in Nature

 Below is a fairly comprehensive list of where to look to easily find naturally occurring spirals.
-I have also compiled more info on the maths in spirals or particularly on how Fibonacci numbers manifest in nature, so be sure have a good look around the Smart Happy Project website.
+I have also compiled more info on the maths in spirals or particularly on how Fibonacci numbers manifest in nature, and how to spot the interconnected spirals in a sunflower so be sure have a good look around the Smart Happy Project website.

 But, don’t let the maths and numbers put you off, what is important is to look and to be amazed by these spirals in nature, then your wonder will surely grow.
 You will see how the patterns of spirals in nature indicate the mathematical rules of growth.